Hilda Hewlett (1864-1943)

 A company advertisement from 1914

-Billy was convinced that aviation manufacturing offered women the chance of profitable work and that, as a new science, aeronautics was one where women could study on equal terms with men, viewing it as ‘delicate and exacting work for which they are quite fitted’.
-She had no truck with sexist treatment and quit the Royal Aero Club after less than two years, saying “it has not been the slightest use to me.”
-Her exploits were reported in suffrage publications like Common Cause and Vote but she was too busy to get involved in the suffrage movement and did not support the violent tactics of the suffragettes.
-She was aggrieved to be treated with suspicion by the police when King George V came to open the Aero exhibition at Olympia in 1914.
-They tried to prevent her from reaching the company’s stand and when she forced her way through put two policemen on guard to keep her there until he had left the building, fearful that she would launch some kind of attack.
+Billy was convinced that women could find profitable work in aviation manufacturing, viewing it as ‘delicate and exacting work for which they are quite fitted’ and thought they could also study the new science of aeronautics on equal terms with men.
+She had no truck with sexism and quit the Royal Aero Club after less than two years, saying “it has not been the slightest use to me.”
+The suffrage publications like Common Cause and Vote ran stories on her and one of the company’s planes was displayed at the Woman’s Kingdom exhibition, organised by the NUWSS in April 1914 but she was too busy to get involved in the movement and did not support the violent tactics of the suffragettes.
+When King George V opened the Aero exhibition in March 1914, she was aggrieved to be treated with suspicion by the police.
+Fearing she would launch some sort of attack, they tried to prevent her from reaching the company’s stand and when she forced her way through put two policemen on guard to keep her there until the King had left the building.

 Business was going well.
-In April 1914, one of their planes was proudly displayed at the Woman’s Kingdom exhibition, organised by the NUWSS, and that some month Hewlett and Blondeau became a registered limited company.
+In April 1914, Hewlett and Blondeau became a registered limited company.
 Billy and Gustave held the majority of the shares but Maurice also invested.
-This enabled them to find much-needed new space and in May the Luton Reporter noted that ‘Messrs Hulett and Blondeau’ (sic) had bought land off Oak Road in Leagrave on which to build an aeroplane factory.
-The entire contents of Omnia Works was moving north.
+They started to look for much-needed new space and in May the Luton Reporter noted that ‘Messrs Hulett and Blondeau’ (sic) had bought land off Oak Road in Leagrave on which to build an aeroplane factory.
+The entire contents of Omnia Works was moved north.
 A new site was built, gas and water supplies secured and a telephone installed.
 And then, on 4th August, war was declared.

 The war years